bmilojkovic/argus-h2-twitch/README.md

 Most notably, you will need `Hades II` installed and the Argus 👀 mod.
 To install the mod, it is best to use a mod manager, and we recommend [r2modman](https://thunderstore.io/package/ebkr/r2modman/) since they are native to Thunderstore where we publish.

 Once you have `r2modman`, just search for Argus in their list of `Hades II` mods.
 Installing the mod is as easy as clicking a button.
+Have a look at the mod README to see if there are other steps you need to take.

 When you run the game with the mod installed for the first time, it will attempt to connect your Twitch account with Argus.
 The prompt **will appear in a browser window** while the game is starting up.
 We use this process to ensure that streamers can not be impersonated in our system.